link2wales.co.uk -

 Gimpo – Alan ‘Gimpo’ Goodrick from Prestatyn who became the semi-deified Gimpo, Archbishop of Bashington and erstwhile coprophile road manager of 80s gothrockers Zodiac Mindwarp and the Love Reaction

-Gintis – Rhyl band (formed 2001) feat; Carl Roberts (voc,gtr,keys), Dave Cartledge (gtr,keys), Kyle Lee (gtr) (also Jives Room, Sona), Rob Gintis (bass), Joe Booker (drms) (ex Elapse, also of Modern Tradition, Legends For A Day).
+Rhyl band (formed 2001) feat; Carl Roberts (voc,gtr,keys) (also Wobbly Hearts, By The Sea), Dave Cartledge (gtr,keys), Kyle Lee (gtr) (also Jives Room, Sona, Mexican Walking Fish, Cow), Rob Gintis (bass) (Wobbly Hearts), Joe Booker (drms) (ex Elapse, Modern Tradition, Legends For A Day, later Secretaire, Telefair).
 Rec 2 sessions for Adam Walton show (Jan04, Jul08) & for Sessions in Wales (Jun04), much attention drawn to band thru their own hype, most of it warranted.
 Stephen Kitching (gtr) (later Legends For A Day) quit Apr04.
 Rel EP ‘Supersoakers & Megadrives Broke These Li’l Hearts’ (Slacyr Sep04).
 Initially involved with MASE and went back to the organisation to record their debut LP ‘Happy Drunken Accidents’ (early06).
 Orig bassist Dan Prescott left Mar06.
-Rec 2nd LP by the end of 2008 but Uni and work commitments have led to little output and sporadic gigging since.
+Rec 2nd LP by the end of 2008 but Uni and work commitments have led to little output and sporadic gigging and the LP ‘Idiot Guides and Plans’ eventually came out on Fresh Hair Recs (2010).
 Carl released an EP ‘Of No Fixed Abode’ (Aug09).
+They took a hiatus and members did various projects until 2016 when the band demoed new material, and released 7″ single on pink vinyl Dennis (on Popty Ping 30.10.17) which rec’d BBC airplay on Radio 1, 6 & Wales, followed by a download single Four Movements.
+Played live session on Janice Long’s Radio Wales Show (2019).
+Julian Neale (Carpet, Wobbly Hearts, Morffe) has also drummed for them a few times, with Joe playing keyboards.
+3rd album ‘Hope Is All We Have’ rel 27.05.22 on Mai 68 Recs. (interview).

 Ginxed – cross-over metal band (formed Mar06 and prob split a month later!) feat; Gavin Lawton (voc,gtr) (ex Carbonari, Lucid, Dred), Darren (gtr) (ex Blush, Fudged), Alex Hodgson (drms).

 Girohead – Mold based band formed 1991.
 Orig line up ; Andy Jones (voc), Jake Hemmings (gtr) (both ex Roundabout), Robin Parker (drms), Dave Clarke (bass).
-They signed to Real McCoy Records & released a self-titled mini-album in mainland Europe.
+They signed to Real McCoy Recs & rel ‘Sign On, Sleep In, Groove Out!!!’
+EP in Austria (1994).
 Tony Carter replaced Clarke on bass, & cut the name to Head.
 Split in 1996, (see also Cooara, Speedball 17)

 Gizmo - Colwyn Bay band (1996-97) feat; Emlyn Franks (gtr), Terry Watkinson (drms) (later of Fatty Hatners), Martin Brady (voc), Dan Walton (bass).
 They were, in Mark Moonan’s words: ‘A pretty piss poor covers outfit.’ going for 2 months (Nov’96-Jan’97) with this line up.
 With a gig booked at The Cayley in Rhos-on-Sea on a Friday in Jan, Brady decided to leave on the Tues.
 Emlyn, who Mark knew from the pub, asked him to step in at short notice.
 Mark says: ‘I was glad to do it, & had to make up most of the words but it went well.
 Anyway, I joined full time on vocals & guitar & wrote as much stuff as I could cos they needed it.’
 A month later (Feb’97) they played their ‘whimsical’ pop songs to a fantastic reception twice at The Marquis, on Caernarfon Rd in Bangor.
 Then playing the main stage on Rag Week at Bangor Uni, with Supermania.
 In April that year they rec a 3 track EP Chicken Fried Rice at Andy McCluskey’s Pink Museum studios in L’pool.
 The production was all ‘lightweight’ & ‘clean’.
 The band liked it, Mark didn’t so he left, & they split.
 Dan, now lives in Sheffield.
 Emlyn now plays in bands in L’pool..
 Mark (aka Dusty Moo) played in Babakin, The AfflictionPSST now lives in Glasgow.